-Sure, juices contain many important vitamins and other nutrients.
-But drinking too much juice can by unhealthy, and lead to weight gain.
+Juices contain many important vitamins and other nutrients, but drinking too much juice can be unhealthy and can lead to weight gain.

 Watch out for Those Coffee Drinks!

-Coffee drinks you have on the way to work and during coffee breaks can add plenty of extra calories, especially if you buy ones that have flavored syrups, whipped cream, or half-and-half added.
+Coffee drinks you have on the way to work and during coffee breaks can add plenty of extra calories and saturated fat, especially if you buy ones that have flavored syrups, whipped cream, or half-and-half added.
 They can cause major weight gain.